From A Wiki of Ice and Fire

 A kingsmoot gave House Hoare the Seastone Chair after the Greyiron line had been extinguished.
 However, instead of returning to the Old Way when all the kings were chosen in assembly, the Hoares kept the title hereditary as the Greyirons had done.
 Harrag Hoare is cited by Aeron Damphair as an example of a great king that was chosen through a kingsmoot.
 Possibly he was the one chosen after the end of the Greyiron line, but he could also have been a previous king from the same house.

-Under King Qhored Hoare the realm of the ironborn reached the peak of its expansion, and it was said that all the western coast of Westeros where the salt of the sea could be smelled or heard the crashing of waves were under their control.
-It is unlikely that this assertion is literal, since with all probability places like Oldtown or Lannisport have never been ruled from the Iron Islands.
-However, the ironborn still held places as distant as the Arbor.
+Under King Qhored Hoare the realm of the ironborn reached the peak of its expansion, and it was said that all the western coast of Westeros where the salt of the Sunset Sea could be smelled or the crashing of its waves heard were under their control.

 In a new age of expansion, the ironborn under King Harwyn Hardhand took all of the Riverlands from the Storm Kings (who had killed the last River King 300 years before).
 Harwyn's grandson, Harren the Black, ordered the construction of Harrenhal, the greatest castle of the Seven Kingdoms, on the shores of the Gods Eye in the Riverlands, a long away from the sea.
 The construction took forty years, and was finished the day Aegon I Targaryen and his sisters landed in Westeros.
 Having seen how Kings Loren I and Mern IX had been defeated at the Field of Fire, Harren decided to remain within his castle.
 Aegon burned it with the Targaryens' dragons, incinerating Harren and his sons alive and thus ending the Hoare line.
 Harren's brother was Lord Commander of the Night's Watch at that time, but the brother kept to his vows even as his house died.
 With the extinction of the Hoares during the War of Conquest, Aegon the Conqueror allowed the ironborn to select Vickon Greyjoy of Pyke as the new Lord of the Iron Islands.
 Aegon chose Edmyn Tully of Riverrun, the first of the river lords to rebel against Harren, to replace the Hoares in the Riverlands.

-House Hoare's banner showed a longship, a pine tree, red grapes and a black raven represents all the distant lands that had been under the rule of the house: the longship for the Iron Islands, the green pine for Bear Island (the northern border of their dominion), the grape cluster for the Arbor (the southernmost) and the black raven possibly for Raventree Hall in the Riverlands; all bound by the iron chains of the ironmen.
+House Hoare's banner represented the distant lands that had been under the rule of the house: the longship for the Iron Islands, the green pine for Bear Island, the grape cluster for the Arbor, and the black raven for the maesters of Oldtown; all bound by the iron chains of the ironmen.

 A Feast for Crows